AandersonL/apbuilder/README.md

 # apBuilder - Another Packet Builder

-apbuilder is TCP/UDP packet builder writed with raw sockets, wich allow you to check services and send custom data to a remote host.
+apbuilder is TCP/UDP packet builder written with raw sockets, wich allow you to check services and send custom data to a remote host.

 ## Install